Luthey-Schulten-Lab/Workshop_2024/README.md

 The workshop will feature a series of lectures, hands-on sessions, and discussions led by renowned scientists in the field.
 Participants will have the opportunity to engage in interactive sessions that cover a range of topics, including:

-- Whole Cell Modeling with CME-ODE on minimal cell
+- Whole Cell Modeling with CME-ODE
-- Whole Cell Modeling with RDME-ODE on yeast
+- Whole Cell Modeling with RDME-ODE
 - DNA model for minimal cell

 There are three different folders to include all the materials needed for each part.